neams-th-coe/cardinal/doc/content/tutorials/nekrs_standalone.md

-# Tutorial 1: Running NekRS as a Standalone Application
+# Running NekRS as a Standalone Application

 In this tutorial, you will learn how to: